 The CFCA is pleased to announce the publication of its 2014 Concrete Materials Laboratory Test Study on the plastic properties of concrete mixes at normal and cold temperatures.
 It has been found that sub-standard cold temperatures cause an abnormal retention of concrete mix water.
 Compliance with CSA A23.1 minimum temperatures and concrete mix requirements are essential to mitigate this concern.

 Please download and read the test report.

 Work Safe Bulletins

 Carbon monoxide is the greatest continuing health hazard to the cement finishing industry.
 Please download and read the Work Safe Bulletin on Carbon Monoxide.
 Safety awareness, planning and incident avoidance are the first priorities in construction.
 All accidents can be prevented through proper planning, training, supervision, and care!

 We also have more information on cement finishing safety information.

 Concrete Floor Seminars

-The CFCA is pleased to offer complimentary seminars to specifiers on the latest in concrete floor technology and finishes.
+The CFCA is pleased to offer complimentary technical seminars to Engineers on CSA A23.1 minimum requirements and advances in concrete floor design.